-Stencil EditorYou can make certain colors to be protected when drawing using a stencil selection mask.
+Stencil EditorYou can make certain colors to be protected when drawing using a stencil pixel selection.
 To activate it just select colors to be protected with the left mouse button or deselect it with the right mouse button.
 The selection mode will be activated and shows the selected areas on the drawing canvas.

 |Inverts the stencil color selection.|